timKraeuter/BPM-2024-Extended/README.md

 Detailed BPMN feature comparison with related work.
 We support the most important BPMN features similar to [2] but not as many as [1].
-However, support can be extended step by step in the future and we already support the most popular features.
+However, support can be extended step by step in the future, and we already support the most popular features.

 | Feature                                     | Kräuter [1] | Corradini [2] | Houhou [3] | This work |
 |---------------------------------------------|-------------|---------------|------------|-----------|